This week on the Craft Business Challenge:

 Plenty of soap display photos to spark your imagination and inspire your own booth design, check out a popular, affordable craft tent brand and we break down selling on consignment vs. wholesale.

 More craft booth photos and tent buying tips this week!

-6 photos of soap booths to give you inspiration for creating or sprucing up your own display.
+6 photos of soap booths to give you inspiration for displaying handmade soap, bath bombs, and other body care products.

 Encourage your customers to splurge a bit!

 I have plenty of printable craft booth signs in my Etsy shop to inspire your customers to treat themselves and support your small business.

 I'm thrilled that thousands of craft artists have signed up for the Craft Professional email alerts.
 If you've reached this page by surfing around the site, and you'd like to get the weekly email updates, simply add your best email address in the form below.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.